jadanpl/E-Commerce-Shipping/README.md

 ## Recommendation 📥
 * Utilize Randomized or Grid Search to tune the hyperparameters to check if the accuracy score would be higher.
+* Handle the class imbalance using SMOTE, SMOTE-TOMEK, ADASYN, or SMOTE-ENN techniques.
-* If it is possible, we could collect more data of other variables that might be relevant in predicting customer rating.
+* If it is possible, we could include other variables that might be relevant in predicting customer rating.